Predicting where to park? Israel's got an app for that

 In Britain, JustPark provides a mobile app that enables users to rent people’s private parking spaces.

 In the United States, SpotHero and ParkWhiz allow users to find paid parking areas or book places in advance.
-German carmaker BMW has been trialing a similar service called ParkNow.
+German carmaker BMW has been trialling a similar service called ParkNow.

 But Israeli companies are taking a different approach to the problem: predicting where parking spaces can be found based on mobile data analytics.